goncharov-vlad/SOLID/S/README.md

 console.log(json)
 ```

-The error is that `Product::formatToHtml()` and `Product::formatToJson()` methods cannot be part of the class,
+The mistake is that `Product::formatToHtml()` and `Product::formatToJson()` methods cannot be part of the class.
-because formatting is another responsibility.
-For formatting we need a `Formatter` class.
+These methods need to be moved from a `Product` class to another place, because formatting is another responsibility.
+Let's be "another place" is class with name `Formatter`

 Below refactored code to make it follow the principle:
-`./single-responsibility/nice.js`

 ```js
 class Product {
     /**